9 Things to do in Nagano this Winter

 7. Combine your visit to the monkeys with snowmobiling in Shiga Kogen

-For guests wanting an even faster experience, you can enjoy snowmobiling in Shiga Kogen in combination with an afternoon visit to the monkeys.
+For guests wanting an even faster experience, join our 1-Day Snow Monkeys & Snowmobiling in Shiga Kogen tour and combine a morning of snowmobiling with an afternoon visit to the monkeys.
 Guests can choose between single ride and tandem with a friend or family member.

 Guided by a certified instructor, you will be lead on a winter circuit through Japan’s largest resort before heading out of the mountains for lunch and an early afternoon visit to the monkeys – a truly fantastic day out in Nagano!